“Each generation will reap what the former generation has sown.” ~ Chinese Proverb

 With a deep care for people as a Christian, I have focused on being a community activist volunteering heavily with nonprofits I started, Human Rights Society and Freedom Clinic, as well as with International Justice Mission and others.
 I also got to help co-found Seattle Against Slavery, a nonprofit coalition that brought together government agencies, nonprofits, faith-based organizations, and the community at large.
 It has been so fulfilling serving in this way and feel this as a lifelong calling.

 Career-wise, I am a business development professional in technology and healthcare.
 I lead business initiatives whether sales, account management, M&A, contracting or projects that help with sales and marketing.
 I was in banking for 8 years, healthcare for 11 years and technology 7 years.
 I got to start small businesses in mortgage, escrow and now an active business development consultant firm in technology and healthcare.
-My specialty is helping companies with negotiations, contracting, partnerships, managing a sales team, ecommerce development, etc. My latest project is a mobile app, a Christian TEDS-like resource at Inspiro.

 *”We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness (US Declaration of Independence).”